SHIGERU SATO

 Research Keywords

-• Exercise therapy, lengthening contractions, resistance training, eccentric training, cancer, stroke, ultrasound
+• Exercise therapy, lengthening contraction, resistance training, eccentric training, stretching, ultrasound

 Affiliated Academic Societies